-I didn’t just get to see a volcano when I hiked Mount Stromboli.
+I didn’t just get to see Stromboli volcano.
 I also got to listen to its voice.
-And it was a thrilling experience.
+And the Stromboli hike was a thrilling experience.

 As a proper volcano and hiking junkie, I could no longer postpone a trip to the Aeolian Islands.
 I had hiked various active volcanoes in the world.
 I had gone volcano boarding on Cerro Negro, in Nicaragua.
 I had looked down the crater of Mount Bromo, in Indonesia.
 I felt a bit embarrassed that I had been to far away places and had yet to travel to the South of Italy.

 It was finally time to fly to Sicily and explore some of the world’s most active volcanoes, which incidentally are at a stone’s throw from where I live.

 A one hour flight from Cagliari, Sardinia, to Catania, one of Sicily’s most beautiful cities; then a 2 hour car or bus ride to Milazzo (a small town near Messina); and finally a hydrofoil ride from Milazzo took me to the Aeolian Islands archipelago.

 Located off the North East coast of Sicily, this is composed of 7 islands, all of them of volcanic origin.
 It literally is a volcano extravaganza.

 In my very brief time there, I had the chance to visit Vulcano (the name says it all!), where I hiked Vulcanello and Gran Cratere, and Stromboli, the island that takes the name from Volcano Stromboli, one of Italy’s most active volcanoes.

 Hiking Stromboli volcano was the highlight of my brief time in the Aeolian Islands.
 In fact, it was one of the best hikes of my life.
 And I am sure it will be the experience of a lifetime for you as well.

 In this post, I highlight everything you need to know to hike Stromboli Volcano and make the most of the island.